 - Validate number of plants in high water scarcity locations.

 - Identify watershed level projects to implement in high water scarcity locations.

 - Implement projects in collaboration with local partners.

 - Measure and report project implementation progress.

-In 2015, the United Nations General Assembly announced 17 Sustainable Development Goals (SDGs) to address global challenges and set a blueprint for action to achieve the goals by 2030.
+In 2015, the United Nations General Assembly annonunced 17 Sustainable Development Goals (SDGs) to address global changes and set a blueprint for action to achieve the goals by 2030.

-Our sustainability priorities are aligned with the SDGs so that our actions can contribute to a greater collective impact.
-Learn more about our alignment with each goal.
+Our sustainable priorities are aligned with the SDGs so that our actions can contribute to a greater collective impact.
+Learn more about our alignment with each goal here.